-New Exhibition Advance Notice: N22 Artists 9-10 Nov 19 click here
+New Exhibition This Weekend: N22 Artists 9-10 Nov 19 details here

 Yana Stajno is a writer and expressionist painter based in north London.
 She was born in Zimbabwe of Polish and French parents.
 She studied at Cape Town University where she became an anti-apartheid activist before moving to north London where she now lives.
 She has been drawing and painting for fifteen years and continues to work at the Royal Drawing School in Shoreditch.
 Yana works as a contemporary artist from her studio at the N22 Studios in Wood Green, north London and is part of the annual Crouch End Open Studios exhibition.